Frequently Asked Questions

 Do I have to participate during the investigation?

 Neither party is required to participate in the investigation.
 If a party chooses not to participate in an investigation, the investigation and hearing may still proceed based on the information available.
-If you do not participate during the investigation, you cannot provide information at a hearing that could have been provided during an investigation.
-If you did not participate in an investigation, you would be able to ask questions of the respondent or any witnesses present at the hearing, but you would not be able to respond to questions or provide any statements or evidence to the hearing panel.
+If you do not choose to participate, it may limit the ability of the investigators to gather evidence.

 What happens at a hearing before the Harassment and Sexual Misconduct Board?